Flying long haul on Emirates Airlines? Got a long layover in Dubai? Get some zzzz’s at the transit hotel in Dubai Airport.

 Both ways, we arrived in Dubai in the evening (local time), and our onward flights left the next morning about 9:30 am.

-What’s special about a transit hotel?
+What’s special about this transit hotel?

 A transit hotel is super convenient.